 And one Sunday I realized it was all a trick.
 The real reason the preacher described manhood the way he did was just to get me out there to Ballard, to join this cult.
-He kept mentioning Jesus with all his attacks on my manhood.
+He kept mentioning Jesus during all his attacks on my imagined manhood.
 What does it have to do with Jesus?
 Jesus didn’t have a job or a wife.
-He loved everybody and served.
+He loved and served people.
 He wandered around and gave advice and healed people.
 All this talk about responsibility and masculinity didn’t have anything to do with Jesus…..did it?

 Then the dumb preacher said something I couldn’t believe.
-Apparently Jesus mentioned Jonah and the fish like it was real.
+Apparently, Jesus mentioned Jonah and his fish as if it were real.
 What nonsense, what backward thinking nonsense!
 This hillbilly preacher is just stuck in the 50’s with his literal bible and mod clothes and family values.

-So I stopped going.
+So, I stopped going.
 I went to the community group still, but not church.
-After two Sundays, a guy I knew asked me why I hadn’t been there.
+After two Sundays, a man I knew asked me why I hadn’t been going to church.
 I blustered.
 Where did THAT guy get off?
 The guy told me off right there in front of the other guys.
-I went back the next week.
+I went back to church the very next week.